WukLab/FPGA-OS/mm/mapping/README.md

 # Mapping Translation IP

+Last Updated: Sep 12, 2019

 ## Introduction

-This hash is intended to translate from an input `X` to output `Y`.
+This hashtable IP can translate an input `X` to output `Y`.
 This IP is not just a single HLS IP or a Vivado IP, it consists of three major parts: